JoshPaulie/JoshPaulie.github.io/blog/lifestyle/mindfulness-redefining-the-end-goal.md

 You'll learn...
 * How quickly you need stimulus, like YouTube or twitter
-* What your brains default state is
+* What your brain's default state is
 * How often you think of the past or future
+* How runaway thoughts snowball into bad days

 In time you'll recognize these mental pitfalls and how capable you are of overcoming them.
-You'll learn how runaway thoughts snowball into bad days, and how often you default to "oh shit!
-I'm screwed!"

 ## Conclusion
-Mindfulness is operating with a purpose, both physically and mentally.
+Mindfulness is operating purposefully and consciously, both physically and mentally.

 You can practice being mindful with meditation, the practice of observing your thoughts/environment passively, to see what comes of them.